drenough/drenough_forging-issues/README.md

 ## 🙏 Special Thanks

 - **SaltyWater** - For granting permission to use textures from his "Salty's Realistic Forging" mod.
 This mod wouldn't be possible without your work!
-- **Slepykat** - For creating custom textures for the Smithing Anvil, Wooden Cauldron, Wooden Barrel, and the diamond overlays for the wooden barrel.
+- **Slepykat** - For creating custom textures for the Primitive Anvil, Smithing Anvil, Wooden Cauldron, Wooden Barrel, and the diamond overlays for the wooden barrel.
 Your artistry brought these blocks to life!

 ## 📋 Feature Requests
 Have an idea for a new feature?
 Feel free to open a feature request issue!